-JEREMY GOLDBACH joined the USC School of Social Work in 2012 after completing both his master's and doctoral degrees in social work at The University of Texas at Austin.
-His dissertation, “Toward the prevention of high risk behavior in sexual minority adolescents,” explored the relationship between minority stress and marijuana use by lesbian, gay and bisexual adolescents.
-His work at UT-Austin was funded through the Substance Abuse and Mental Health Services Administration (SAMHSA) Center for Substance Abuse Prevention (CSAP), specializing in prevention science.
+JEREMY GOLDBACH joined in 2012 after completing both his master's and doctoral degrees in social work at The University of Texas at Austin.
+His work at UT-Austin was funded through the Substance Abuse and Mental Health Services Administration’s Center for Substance Abuse Prevention, specializing in prevention science.

 It was a “eureka!” moment for assistant professor Jeremy Goldbach that led him to focus his research career on substance use prevention and intervention for Latino and LGBT adolescents.
 “It hit me all of a sudden that maybe we were spending so much time on the outcomes that we were completely overlooking the unique circumstances that led these kids to make poor health decisions,” he said.

 Most adolescents deal with stress at some point during their youth, but how that stress is managed varies greatly not only between individuals, but also from one community to another.
 Risk behaviors and their resulting negative outcomes play a significant role in how adolescents act out in the face of stress.
 Goldbach’s research explores what goes into making the choice to engage in risk behaviors and what cultural stressors may influence that choice.

 Stressful experiences that are unique to certain populations (i.e., minority groups) sometimes lead to negative outcomes.
 “Instead of focusing on just the individual outcome, we may be able to help youths to change how they interpret and manage stressors,” said Goldbach.
 “Then those negative outcomes will be subsequently affected.”